Features#

 Interactive viewing is available, but it requires WinSyslog to forward events to the Interactive Syslog Viewer.

-IPv6 is supported in network-related facilities, but some service types require separate listener instances depending on protocol behavior.
+IPv6 is supported in network-related facilities, but some service types require separate service instances depending on protocol behavior.